ehchah270/corona_analysis/README.md

 # corona_analysis
-Quick plotting of corona numbers per countries
+Quick plotting of corona numbers per countries per day (not date) starting day generally is defined at the day that had more than 30 cases

 # Data
 The Data is downloaded from https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data